Celerium/Celerium.Auvik/docs/site/alert/Get-AuvikAlert.md

 Get-AuvikAlert -PageFirst 1000 -AllResults
 ```

-Gets general information for all alerts found by Auvik.
+Gets general information for all alerts found by Auvik

 ## PARAMETERS